shailendrakumaromkar/XBorgTestAssignment/README.md

 ## Submission Documentation...

-I will be honest here, I didn't got opportunity to learn, work or write tests in Nest JS using Monorepo, I could have used chatgpt, github co-pilot in writing and submitting this assignment, but that's not correct way.
+I will be honest here, I didn't got opportunity to work or write tests in Nest JS using Monorepo,
+I could have used chatgpt, github co-pilot in writing and submitting this assignment, but that's not correct way.

-But I am very strong in API testing, especially in e2e testing Below are some of the test cases in each category
+But I am very strong in API testing, especially in e2e testing

+Below are some of the test cases in each category, there are scope of more test cases as well to cover-

-**Unit Tests**: mocking all below cases `user.service.ts` : Test the logic of UserService in isolation, mocking dependencies, no DB involved.
+**Unit Tests**: mocking all below cases
+`user.service.ts` : Test the logic of UserService in isolation, mocking dependencies, no DB involved.
 `UserRepository.create`

 **Positive**

 1. Pass all params valid value, in proper format, in proper length
 2. Verify the registration log message "Registering new user with address"
 3. Verify it returns created user

 **Negative**

 1. Do not pass any params value
 2. Do not pass mandatory params value, i.e. Username
 3. Do not pass mandatory params value, i.e. address